cassidyllic/delta-warriors-wiki/docs/en/mechanics/combat.md

 ---
+description: In-depth breakdown of Delta Warriors' combat system.
 icon: material/sword-cross
+subtitle: and Mastery System
 ---

 [Game Mechanics](index.md){ .tag }

-# Basic Combat
+# Basic Combat and Mastery

 ## Overview

-While each [Soul Trait](#) have their own playstyle and techniques, there are certain things to explain that are universal to everyone.
+While each [Soul Trait](#) has their own playstyle and techniques, there are certain things to explain that are universal to everyone.

 True to its spiritual godfather, **Delta Warriors**' combat is heavily inspired by **Like a Dragon**.